NijiDigital/NetworkStack/Documentation/AutoRetry.md

 var askCredentialHandler: () -> Observable<Void>
 ```

-If you set this property you can authenticate automaticly.
-Required settings are :
+If you set this property you can relaunch your authenticate workflow automaticly when required settings are satisfied :

 - Are Authenticated
 - Received a `401` or `403`